-Whether you live in the city or the country, a hot or a mild climate, mosquitoes will likely find their home somewhere near where you live.
+Whether you live in the city or the country, in a hot or mild climate, mosquitoes will likely find their home somewhere near where you live.

 With the help of climate change, mosquito-borne illnesses are on the rise.
 In some ways, home mosquito control has never been more important.